xqwen/qtl_pipeline/guideline.md

 This page provides a step-by-by guide to analyze cis-eQTL data (from a single tissue) using the software package DAP, which enables highly effient Bayesian multi-SNP analysis.
 Among many important features, DAP allows to incorporate genomic annotations into the eQTL mapping.

-Here we show a step-by-step guide to analyze a subset of [GEUVADIS](http://www.geuvadis.org/) data that contains genotype-expression data for 92 Toscani samples.
+Here we show a step-by-step guide to analyze a subset of [GEUVADIS](http://www.geuvadis.org/) data that contains genotype-expression data for 92 Toscani(TSI) samples.
 This data set contains expression data of 11,837 protein-coding and LincRNA genes measured in LCLs.
 The candidate SNPs for cis-eQTL mapping are those within the 100kb radius of the trasnscription start site (TSS) of each gene.

 The described analysis is performed in a single multi-core Linux box.
 The procedure utilizes the feature of multi-thread processing.
 It can also be adjusted to run in a cluster environment.